Cappricio-Securities/camjacking/README.md

 > Coming Soon:

-* AI integration for webcloing and prmot to template designing
+* AI integration for webcloing and prompt to template designing

 ---